switer/Real/README.md

 	If 'r-updateid' is presented, call `$update(id)` will update those matching directives or components.
 	> Notice: work with "r-component" or directives.

+- **r-notemplate**

+	If 'r-updateid' is presented, will not render component's template option, and render innerHTML only.
+	> Notice: work with "r-component".Using in server-side render case.